ucsb-cs148/s21/_lectures/lect14.md

 * 10% Technical Difficulty Implemented
     * judged by review of code/scope taking into account team background/experience etc.
 * 20% Implementation
-    * judged by review of Github code, PRs, use the README.md to make clear the repository structure and guide through implementation effort!
+    * judged by review of Github code, PRs, etc.
+    * use the README.md to make clear the repository structure and guide through implementation effort!
 * 15% Design Process
     * judged by Design Document, Kanban Board, Meeting Logs, Github TEAM information, etc. Design Document should steer through the process.
 * 10% Manual